tc39/ecma402/CONTRIBUTING.md

 ### ECMA-402 Stage 2 Requirements

-When the [ECMA-402 task group](https://www.ecma-international.org/task-groups/tc39-tg2/) reviews proposals for *new features*, we hold them against the following list of criteria.
+When the [ECMA-402 task group (TC39-TG2)](https://www.ecma-international.org/task-groups/tc39-tg2/) reviews proposals for *new features*, we hold them against the following list of criteria.
 It is the reponsibility of the proposal champion to provide a compelling case that their feature request meets these criteria.

 1. **Prior Art**
     1. Our job is bringing to JavaScript developers solutions that <abbr>i18n</abbr> (internationalization) experts have already described, not inventing new solutions.
 We often reference [Unicode](https://unicode.org/), [CLDR](https://cldr.unicode.org/), and [ICU](https://icu.unicode.org/) as prior art.